fish-shell/fish-shell/doc_src/index.rst

 - :kbd:`Alt+←,Left` and :kbd:`Alt+→,Right` move the cursor one word left or right (to the next space or punctuation mark), or moves forward/backward in the directory history if the command line is empty.
 If the cursor is already at the end of the line, and an autosuggestion is available, :kbd:`Alt+→,Right` (or :kbd:`Alt+F`) accepts the first word in the suggestion.

+- :kbd:`←` (Left) and :kbd:`→` (Right) move the cursor left or right by one character.
+If the cursor is already at the end of the line, and an autosuggestion is available, they accept one word of the autosuggestion.

 - :kbd:`Ctrl+←` and :kbd:`Ctrl+→` move the cursor one word left or right.
 These accept one word of the autosuggestion - the part they'd move over.

 - :kbd:`Shift+←` and :kbd:`Shift+→` move the cursor one word left or right, without stopping on punctuation.
 These accept one big word of the autosuggestion.